-Cream cheese always adds some creaminess to any cookie, so I added just 3 oz.
+Cream cheese always adds creaminess to any cookie, so I added just 3 oz.
 I did not want to overpower the great orange taste, so a little goes a long way.
-I always use regular Philidelphia Cream cheese for all my recipes that call for cream cheese.
+I always use regular Philidelphia Cream cheese for all my cream cheese cookie recipes.

 VANILLA BEAN ICING